 This letter is accompanied by the following documentation:

-- A copy of the Planning Proposal and supporting documentation as lodged; - A copy of the relevant correspondence with Council; - A copy of the Council Report to SPDC and Council Minutes from SPDC; and - A completed Rezoning Review Application Form.
+- Part 1: A completed Rezoning Review Application Form; - Part 2: A copy of the Planning Proposal and supporting documentation as lodged; and - Part 3: A copy of the relevant correspondence with Council.

 2. SITE CONTEXT